 When your whole litter of puppies died, you're left wondering what happened.
 Brucellosis is always in the back of our mind, and it needs to be the first one ruled out.
-(Read Brucellosis in Dogs for more information) There are, however, other infectious causes:
+There are, however, other infectious causes:

 Diagnosis can be made with the aborted puppies – ice them down and get them to the lab as soon as possible.
 Lepto can also be diagnosed by measuring a rising titer with mom.
 On a single sample titer, you must know what titer the lab calls a positive; positive levels differ from lab to lab.
 If the dam is not vaccinated, the titer is caused by wild Lepto.
 If the female was vaccinated, the Lepto titer could be caused by the vaccine – a two sample rising titer will diagnose.

 For a rising titer, we draw blood on mom as soon as abortion happens and repeat in three to four weeks.
 If the first is, for example, 1:100 and the next titer is 1:1000, then it is Lepto.
 Rising titers are a bit confusing to understand, but if the titer raises fourfold, the result is positive with the cause being mom fighting Lepto infection.
 This gives you the diagnosis.

-CONTROLLeptospirosis hates dry environments and does not survive long in desert conditions, unless there is water.
+Leptospirosis hates dry environments and does not survive long in desert conditions, unless there is water.
 Eliminating standing water and being sure your kennel runs and exercise areas are on a well-drained slope will decrease exposure.
 Most Lepto bacteria are acquired from water contaminated with urine from wildlife or rodents.
 Eliminating the chance of standing water decreases your chance of exposure.
 You see the benefit of building kennels on raised decks to avoid exposure to Lepto and parasites.

 Lepto vaccination is the cure for diagnosed Lepto abortion and will shut the puppy losses down quickly.
 Vaccinate twice, two weeks apart to get maximum immunity fast.
 Parvocidal disinfectant will be effective in eliminating the bacteria from the area.
 Breeding stock on the ground is at risk and should all be vaccinated yearly, especially in high-Lepto areas.

-STREP ZOO & OTHER STREP CANIS SPECIESIt is difficult to evaluate the fertility role in Strep as we find Strep species in normal females' vaginal cultures.
+Strep Zoo in Dogs and Other Strep Canis SpeciesIt is difficult to evaluate the fertility role in Strep as we find Strep species in normal females' vaginal cultures.
 Streptococcus zooepidemicus (Strep Zoo) has been found to cause infertility and has been cultured from placenta of puppies that are born dead.

 Kennels with Strep Zoo can start with minor respiratory issues and then later move to infertility or puppy death; however, you do not have to see a respiratory issue to have the reproduction issue.
 When things do not quite fit, look for bacteria and especially Strep Zoo.
 Breeders often report females starting to belly down, then suddenly looking empty.
 Some report minor vaginal discharge but most will not be apparent.
 The embryo is killed before bone development so mom reabsorbs fetus.

 You can diagnose using the horse PCR test for Strep equi subspecies zooepidemicus.
 It seems to be reliable.
 Humane groups have lost dogs due to respiratory issues with Strep Zoo, but there is no knowledge of kennels to date with respiratory death issues.

-CONTROLRespiratory issues have been easily treated with Clavamox.
+Respiratory issues have been easily treated with Clavamox.
 Breeding issues are solved by putting the female on antibiotic while in heat, continuing until the female is out of heat.
 We repeat the antibiotic at whelping for one week after giving birth.
 Our goal is to eliminate Strep from the reproductive tract when most susceptible to uterine infection – when cervix is open – breeding and whelping.
 Some have tried flushing the uterus with antibiotic while in heat, but the benefits have not been proven.
 Most specialists are moving away from flushing the reproductive tract because of irritation and the risk of introducing additional bacteria into the uterus with the procedure.

-Moms with titers to Herpes will put antibodies in milk and that will protect the baby in the critical first three weeks of life.
+Moms with titers to herpes will put antibodies in milk and that will protect the baby in the critical first three weeks of life.
 Puppies born to diseased moms with titers rarely have issues in spite of their infection because of maternal antibodies.

-Puppies exposed to Herpesvirus after three weeks often get respiratory signs and then recover.
+Puppies exposed to herpesvirus after three weeks often get respiratory signs and then recover.
 Mothers that have issues will birth normal litters in the future.
 However, they are infected for life.

 Serum from known recovered females is sometimes used and given to puppies orally at birth to supplement immunity in colostrum of first-time moms.

-Mycoplasma in DogsMycoplasma canis was introduced into US from Eastern European imported dogs.
+Mycoplasma in DogsMycoplasma canis was introduced into U.S. from Eastern European imported dogs.
 It now causes respiratory issues (Kennel Cough) in puppies and occasionally reproduction issues.
 Most kennels with Mycoplasma reproduction issues started with imported breeding-age males or females, and it spread to other females.
 Embryo loss after breeding is the issue.

 We have treated all imported dogs as though they are infected to eliminate the carrier state.
 With adults, use Enrofloxin or Zithromax at labeled dose.
 For imported puppies that are still growing, use Doxycycline.
 Adults need 21 days minimum, while 14 days is adequate for a baby.
 Eliminating the reproduction problem once it is established can take months.
 Treatment involves both oral antibiotic and breeding on antibiotic the next year.
 Uterine flushes in heat have been used but as in Strep, it has risks.
 As with Strep, the organism will get into the uterus when the cervix is open.

 - Female infertility - Culture vaginal swabs while in heat and throat swabs are helpful.
 Most females are very clean, and we find help comparing both cultures.